mewbak/antidebug-golang-binary/README.md

-# Antidebug Golang Binary on Windoze
+# Antidebug Golang binary on Windoze

 This project is also available at [acmpxyz.com/go_antidebug.html](https://acmpxyz.com/go_antidebug.html).